xinaesthete/suda_hugo/content/2006/02/hello-world/index.md

 ---
-title: "Welcome to our new website. – SUDA"
+title: "Welcome to our new website."
 #slug: "index"
 ---